 One of the people who contacted me, sent me photos of her grandfather, William Mortimore Newman.

-Newman was received on board the Zircon 25 March 1941 as a Motor Machinist’s Mate (MoMM) when the ship was commissioned, which made him a Plank Owner, and he served until 21 August 1944.
+Newman was received on board the Zircon 25 March 1941 as a Motor Machinist’s Mate (MoMM) when the ship was commissioned, which made him a Plank Owner, and he served until 21 August 1944, which was a pretty long time to have served on one ship.
 By then, he had been promoted to Chief Motor Machinist’s Mate.
 Newman was amongst the first hundred or so people I’d sought out as he was on board when the Zircon came to the aid of the YF-415 on 11 May 1944, and given his Chief rating, I’d hoped he’d spoken of the incident.
 (I have found, in speaking with Zircon family members, that officers and petit officers more likely to have talked about their service.)
 I thought I had found a son living in Connecticut, but I received no responses—from him or his immediate family—to several phone calls, e-mails and postcards.
 So, I was quite thrilled to get the email from his granddaughter, who’d found this blog while researching her grandfather.
 As luck would have it, Newman was in a photo I’d obtained almost two years ago.

 I also had forgotten that Newman appeared in a photograph from the 15 August 1941 Bridgeport Post, something I’d received from the grandson of James Stoughton MacBride.